Guides

 Don't feel rushed, but don't let it drift.
 Set a reminder for day 40 — that gives you 16 days to either sign an agreement or formally request the 28-day extension if you need more time.

-If you need more time — perhaps a preferred facility has a waitlist, or you are still completing the financial assessment — you can request a 28-day extension, giving you a total of up to 84 days.
+If you were approved for home care and need more time — perhaps a preferred provider has a waitlist, or you are still completing the financial assessment — you can request a 28-day extension, giving you a total of up to 84 days.

 To request an extension: